Home » Tips to Avoid Sending Spammy Email

 Bounce-backs Tell You Why

-Then again, emails I am expecting or emails that I send are mistaken for spam or junk for no apparent reason.
+Then again, emails I am expecting or emails I send are mistaken for spam or junk for no apparent reason.
 Gmail is known for false positives.
 At least that I can determine.

 ISPs, networks, and spam filters have a constantly evolving list of criteria used to judge email “spam scores” to determine what email gets through or not.
-High spam score; your email bounces back, is rejected or even deleted.
+High spam score; your email bounces back, is rejected, or even deleted.

 Don’t Be Spammy Checklist

 • Always include an appropriate, short, and accurate SUBJECT field.
 Unfortunately, spam often does not have a SUBJECT, or it is malformed without proper text.
-In addition, some email programs auto delete subjectless emails to Junk/Trash.
+In addition, some email programs auto-delete subjectless emails to Junk/Trash.

 • Refrain from using common terms abused by spammers in your subject and the first paragraph of your email.
 You know what they are – you see them every day.
 Many spam filters track these terms and may inadvertently send your email to your Spam folder.